Symptoms and Diagnosis

 How Long Does Herpes Take to Show Up After Exposure?

-How long herpes takes to "show up" depends entirely on what you mean — symptoms or a positive test.
-HSV-2 symptoms, if they appear, show up 2 to 12 days after exposure; a PCR swab from an active sore is accurate immediately; but a blood IgG antibody test requires 6 to 16 weeks after exposure to reliably detect infection, because seroconversion (antibody development) takes that long.
+HSV-2 symptoms, if they appear, show up 2 to 12 days after exposure.
+A PCR swab from an active sore is accurate immediately.
+But a blood IgG antibody test requires 6 to 16 weeks to reliably detect infection, because seroconversion takes that long.
+Approximately 87% of people with HSV-2 never have a recognizable first outbreak — herpes may never "show up" as visible symptoms at all.
+Testing available in Houston, Los Angeles, New York City, Miami, and Chicago.

 Two Completely Different Timelines